zooeelu/PIC-16A-Project-Classifying-Fake-Job-Descriptions/README.md

 # Classifying Fake Jobs
-## Group Members: Zoe Lu and Cheslea Chen
+## Group Members: Zoe Lu and Chelsea Chen

 ### This Project focuses on using a dataset from Kaggle with job posting information where we used the job description column to help us classify whether each job description is real or not.
 After cleaning the data, we used logistic regression support vector classification models to help us classify/ predict each job posting.